-This Event is evaluated true if a layer is in the Non-Deposit Control state, that is, there is rate control with the source/substrate shutter closed.
+This Event is evaluated true if a Material is in the Non-Deposit Control state, that is, there is rate control with the Source/substrate shutter closed.
 The condition remains true until the end of the Non-Deposit Control state.